Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

 Another positive element to the bike shop operations is its mission to give back to the community.
 After all wages and business expenses are paid, remaining funds are set aside to fund local charitable projects.
-In the win-win-win structure of this program it’s important to note: many of the donated bikes would otherwise end up in a land fill.
-There is a recycle / reuse component to the venture from the start.
+This is important because many of the donated bikes would otherwise end up in a land fill but this recycle and reuse component, creating it an enterprise venture from the start.

+Yes, the project is continuing in this community and the many other locations across the country as AKP supports the growing business model of these shops.
+By empowering these bike shop owners, this shop will demonstrate to both the local communities and international travellers that tourism can have a positive impact.
+It is a starting point for our organization to expand deeper into developing projects in Jordan and to do so with the right partnerships of a local NGOs, Government and the travel industry.
 AKP is committed to giving back to the places where Abercrombie & Kent guests travel.
-These bike shop enterprises demonstrate to both the local communities and international travelers that tourism can have a positive impact.
-It is a starting point for our organization to expand deeper into developing projects in Jordan, and to do so with the right partnership of a local NGO, Government, the travel industry and travelers.